anniecherk/anniecherk.github.io/_posts/2026-01-11-ai-for-learning.markdown

 - adding better observability like nicely structured outputs for debugging
 - running more experiments

-The times when I'm using ai tools to enhance my learning and understanding I'm doing the things in the "things I should still care about" category and not taking advantage of the "things I now get to care about" category.
+The times when I'm using ai tools to enhance my learning and understanding I'm doing the things in the latter two categories.

-I will caveat that the amount of effort and care is contextual to the problem and context.
-I believe that having a team move in overly conservative ways carries engineering risk.
-It also sucks to be on a very conservative team, I think fear can lead to micromanagement and fighting ghosts.
-The real key, I think, is understanding how much effort is worth investing and where.
+I will caveat that the appropriate amount of care and effort in an implementation depends, of course, on the problem and context.
+More is not always better.
+Moving slow can carry engineering risk and I know from experienced that it's possible for a team to mistake micromanagement for code quality.

 I like to work on problems somewhere in the middle of the "how correct does this have to be" spectrum and so that's where my intuition is tuned to.
 I don't need things clean down to the bits, but how the system is built matters so care is worth the investment.

 # workflow

-Here is a sketch of a workflow I've been finding useful for working on medium-sized problems.
+Here is a workflow I've been finding useful for medium-sized problems.

-### Get into the problem: this is the stage to go fast, be messy, learn and get oriented
+### Get into the problem: go fast, be messy, learn and get oriented

 1. Research & document what I want to build
     1. I collab with the ai to dump background context and plans into a markdown file
+        1. The doc at this stage can be rough
         1. A format that I've been using:
             1. What is the problem we're solving?
             1. How does it work today?
             1. How will this change be implemented?
-    1. The doc at this stage can be rough
 1. Build a prototype
     1. The prototype can be ai slop
     1. Bias towards seeing things run & interacting with them
 1. Throw everything away.
 Start fresh, clean slate
-    1. It will take so much longer to fix the PoC than to build it correctly next time, now that I know what all the pieces are and how they should relate.
+    1. It's much faster to build it correctly than to fix it

-### Formulate a solution: this is the stage to figure out what the correct structure should be
+### Formulate a solution: figure out what the correct structure should be

 1. Research & document based on what I know from the prototype
     1. Read code, docs and readmes with my human eyes
     1. Think carefully about the requirements & what causes complication in the code.
 Are those hard or flexible (or imagined!) requirements?
-1. Design what I want to build, take 2
+1. Design what I want to build, again
   1. Now would be a good time to communicate externally if that's appropriate for the scope.
 Write one-pager for anyone who might want to provide input.
 1. Given any feedback, design the solution one more time, and this time polish it.
 Think carefully & question everything.
 Now is the time to use my brain.
     1. Important: what are the APIs?
 How is the code organized?
     1. Important: what libraries already exist that we can use?
     1. Important: what is the iterative implementation order so that the code is modular & easy to review?
-1. Implement a skeleton, see how it smells
+1. Implement a skeleton, see how the code smells and adjust
-1. Use this to compile a final draft of how to implement this iterative
+1. Use this to compile a final draft of how to implement the feature iteratively
 1. Commit the skeleton + the final implementation document

-### Implement the solution: this is the stage where I work on the final code, because I now have confidence that I know what I need to build and how I need to build it
+### Implement the solution: generate the final code

 1. Cut a new branch & have the ai tooling implement all the code based on the final spec
-1. If it's not a lot of code / it's very modular, review it and commit each logical piece into its own commit / PR
+1. If it's not a lot of code or it's very modular, review it and commit each logical piece into its own commit / PR
 1. If it is a lot of code, review it, and commit it as a reference implementation
     1. Then, rollback to the skeleton branch, and cut a fresh branch for the first logic piece that will be its own commit / PR
     1. Have the ai implement just that part, possibly guided by any ideas from seeing the full implementation
 1. For each commit, I will review the code & I'll have the ai review the code
 1. I must write my own commit messages with descriptive trailers

+One of the glittering things about ai tooling is that it's faster than building systems by hand.
+I maintain that even with these added layers of learning before implementing, it's still faster than what I could do before while giving me a richer understanding and a better result.

 Now let me briefly break out the guidelines I mentioned in the intro and how they relate to this workflow.